To look at the prophesy of Jesus’ return and to overview the bible with the tree of life illustration.

 Staple leaves onto the finger branches and stick fruit onto the tree.

-On 2nd August at 11am, we are opening up again on Sunday Mornings with social distancing rules as advised by the govenment.
+On Easter Sunday 2021 at 11am, we are opening up again on Sunday Mornings with social distancing rules as advised by the govenment.

 Please enter any feedback you may have to this site.

 Messy Church is primarily aimed at children in Year 6 or younger accompanied by a responsible adult.
 A full programme including crafts, story and a light lunch is provided.